 - Should operators and employees choose to use gloves, ensure thorough hand washing before and after each change of gloves.

 - Ask customers who arrive with cold, influenza, or COVID-19 like symptoms to return home and use a delivery service instead.

 - Ensure staff with cold, influenza, or COVID-19 like symptoms such as sore throat, fever, sneezing, and coughing remain at home.

-- Staff may consider using non-medical masks when physical distancing isn’t possible, such as in the office/kitchen
+- Staff are to wear non-medical masks, especially when physical distancing isn’t possible, such as in the office/kitchen